The Pallet Pavilion

 ..the story of the Summer Pallet Pavilion

-Remarkably, Gap Filler has achieved a project of this scale with a tiny budget and the dedication of only two full-time staff.
-This is possible only because more than 250 volunteers and 50+ businesses partnered up and offered their time, energy, expertise and enthusiasm.
+Remarkably, Gap Filler achieved a project of this scale with a tiny budget and the dedication of only two and a half full-time staff.
+This was possible only because more than 300 volunteers and 50+ businesses partnered up and offered their time, energy, expertise and enthusiasm.
 Around 2600 volunteer hours went into this project!!!
 The Pallet Pavilion was proof that with a shared vision and common goal amazing things are possible!
 The restrictions of time, budget and resources forced creative solutions, experimentation, and community involvement.
 ‘Business as usual’ was not an option and we think that was a good thing.

-Most of the salvaged and borrowed materials used in the construction are being returned and put to future uses after the Pavilion is deconstructed.
-The pallets are being returned to CHEP and put back into circulation.
-The Pavilion’s temporary foundation is made up of floor slabs from the demolition of the nearby Clarendon Hotel.
-The slabs are going off to become bridges/ culverts over streams for Canterbury farmers.
-The furnishings were made from CHEP’s plastic crates, and they are being returned and put back into circulation.
+Most of the salvaged and borrowed materials used in the construction were returned and put to future uses after the Pavilion’s deconstruction.
+The pallets were returned to CHEP and put back into circulation.
+The Pavilion’s temporary foundation was made up of floor slabs from the demolition of the nearby Clarendon Hotel.
+The slabs went off to become bridges/ culverts over streams for Canterbury farmers.
+The furnishings were made from CHEP’s plastic crates, and they are were returned and put back into circulation.